Verpz/Location-Based-Cookie-Consent/README.md

   * A brain in your PCI-E slot.
   * PHP
-  * Javascript enabled client-side for the pop-up to stay hid once dismissed for the browsing session.
+  * Javascript enabled client-side for the pop-up to stay hidden once dismissed for the browsing session.

 Uses a CDN for CSS and Javascript.
 This script does not require javascript for the user to close the popup.